 "Finn and I...we were happy…for a while.
 When we first arrived, I was so excited to start my future…our future," she corrects guiltily, shaking her head in frustration.
 "I thought that we were finally on the same page.
 But he...he's just been...resenting me the whole time.
 I…I just really wanted to be that girl, Quinn," she says brokenly.
 "The one that a guy will sacrifice anything for…follow to the ends of the earth because she's his entire world."

 Her words, infused with so much yearning, are like arrows into Quinn's heart, and she wants so badly to reach over and pull Rachel back into her arms, tell her that she is that girl—Finn just wasn't that guy.
 Instead, she settles for shuffling closer on the mattress and lifting her hand to gently run her fingertips over Rachel's shoulder in what she prays is a comforting gesture.
 "Rach," she breathes, uncertain what she could say that will make Rachel understand how truly desirable she is without laying her own heart bare.

-Rachel is looking at her with that look again—the one that makes her stupid heart do back flips, and her mind conjure up fantasies of the two of them walking hand and hand through the park, and kissing under a clear blue sky.
+Rachel is looking at her with that look again—the one that makes her stupid heart do back-flips and her mind conjure up fantasies of the two of them walking hand-in-hand through the park and kissing under a clear blue sky.
 Impossible dreams.

 "I still love him," Rachel whispers wretchedly, destroying the moment.

 Quinn draws in a deep breath and swallows down her emotion.
 "I know you do, sweetie," she chokes out, keeping her voice as even as possible.
 "Maybe...maybe you just...need a break, and after some time apart...you could..."
 She's trying so hard to be encouraging—to tell Rachel that there could still be a chance for her to work things out with Finn—but the words just don't want to pass through her lips.
 And then Rachel saves her the trouble.